-Updates on the case of AlKhawaja.
 According to recent reports, between January 2022 and April 2022, incidents of reprisal against AlKhawaja are reported to have begun.
 This began with the interruption of phone calls with family members and has subsequently continued with the denial of access to medical treatment, required as a result of the violence he endured from the Bahraini authorities upon his arrest in 2011.
-Urgently required medical appointments have been delayed or stopped, although AlKhawaja may suffer from Glaucoma.83

-Denial of adequate medical care.
-According to Front Line Defenders, since January 2022, AlKhawaja has reportedly been prevented from attending at least two scheduled appointments concerning his deteriorating eyesight and a third appointment concerning his chronic back and hip pain.
-Additionally, his physiotherapy sessions have been stopped entirely.84 A series of necessary tests, including a blood test, ordered by the doctor in January 2022 has been repeatedly delayed with prison authorities citing coronavirus as an excuse.
+Urgently required medical appointments have been delayed or stopped, although AlKhawaja may suffer from Glaucoma.
+106 According to Front Line Defenders, since January 2022, AlKhawaja has reportedly been prevented from attending at least two scheduled appointments concerning his deteriorating eyesight and a third appointment concerning his chronic back and hip pain.
+Additionally, his physiotherapy sessions have been stopped entirely.
+107 A series of necessary tests, including a blood test, ordered by the doctor in January 2022 has been repeatedly delayed with prison authorities citing coronavirus as an excuse.
 On 20 March 2022, blood tests were reportedly administered for every inmate in AlKhawaja's cell block, except for AlKhawaja.
 Many inmates had no idea why these blood tests were being performed, highlighting the targeted denial of medical treatment to AlKhawaja.